Are you charging what you're worth?

 Track Your Equipment Costs

-To ensure your rates cover your investment, keep a record of:
+To make sure your rates cover your investment, keep a record of:

-• Storage solutions – High-capacity memory cards, external hard drives, and cloud backups.
+• Storage solutions: High-capacity memory cards, external hard drives, and cloud backups for your digital files.

 Plan for Long-Term Upkeep

-Professional cameras and lenses require regular maintenance.
+Professional cameras and lenses need regular maintenance.
 This can cost you hundreds of dollars per year.

 Common expenses include:

-If you shoot frequently, budget for upgrades every 3–5 years to stay competitive with industry standards.
+If you shoot frequently, budget for upgrades every 3 to 5 years to stay competitive with industry standards.

 Factor These Costs Into Pricing

 Photographers often undervalue their pricing because they don't account for depreciation and recurring expenses.
-Here's how to ensure you're covering costs:
+Here's how to make sure you're covering costs:

-• Estimate your total gear investment and divide it over its expected lifespan (e.g., a $3,000 camera lasting five years = $600/year).
+• Estimate your total gear investment and divide it over its expected lifespan (a $3,000 camera lasting five years works out to $600 per year).

 • Add annual software, storage, and maintenance costs.

-• Factor in these costs when setting your session rates.
+• Factor these costs into your session rates.

 2. Photography Time and Labor Tracking

-Correctly pricing your photography services starts with understanding how much time you actually spend on a project.
-Don't just consider the hours spent shooting.
+Pricing your photography services correctly starts with understanding how much time you actually spend on a project.
+Don't just count the hours spent shooting.
 Several other time-intensive tasks go into delivering a final product.

 Break Down Your Time Investment

-A one-hour photoshoot can take 5–6 hours when you account for:
+A one-hour photoshoot can take 5 to 6 hours once you account for:

-• Pre-shoot preparation: Plan the session, communicate with clients, scout locations, and prepare your gear.
+• Pre-shoot preparation: Planning the session, communicating with clients, scouting locations, and preparing your gear.

 • Travel time: Driving to and from the location, setup, and breakdown.